Aalto-CFD/DLBFoam/README.md

 ## Getting help and reporting bugs

-Please submit a GitHub issue if you found a bug in the program.
+Please submit a GitHub issue if you find a bug in the program.
 If you need help with the software or have further questions, either open an issue or contact the contributors.

 ## Citation